-This document has been adapted from the instructions for ACL 2010, by Jing-Shin Chang and Philipp Koehn.
-Instructions for those proceedings were in turn based on the formats of earlier ACL and EACL Conference proceedings.
-Those versions were written by several persons, including Regina Barzilay, John Chen, Henry S. Thompson and Donald Walker.
+This document has been adapted from the instructions for Depling 2011, which had been adapted by Kim Gerdes and Eva Hajičová from templates for ACL 2010.
+Instructions for those proceedings were in turn adapted by Jing-Shin Chang and Philipp Koehn, based on the formats of former ACL and EACL Conference proceedings.
+Those were written by several persons, including Regina Barzilay, John Chen, Henry S. Thompson and Donald Walker.